The Pittsburgh Kids Foundation in Haiti:

-EBAC Orphanage – Kathy Gouker and Alice Wise are missionaries that have been working at EBAC, outside of Cap Haitien, for almost 40 years.
+- EBAC Orphanage – Kathy Gouker and Alice Wise are missionaries that have been working at EBAC, outside of Cap Haitien, for almost 40 years.
 They have helped raise hundreds of Haitian orphans into amazing followers of Christ.
 Currently, EBAC houses about 100 children who attend an English speaking school on the grounds of EBAC that is run by Kathy and Alice.

 - IDADEE – The IDADEE Children's Home was started and is run by children that grew up at the EBAC Orphanage.
 Their vision is to give the poorest of the poor children a hope and a future.
 Phase One of construction was completed in 2011, with room to house 40 children.
 Currently, they are at capacity.
 The IDADEE School opened with three classrooms in 2013.
 Together, the IDADEE Children's Home and School have created 18 jobs.

 - New Vision Children’s Home – New Vision was started and is run by Jean Claude and Monica Compere: Jean Claude grew up at the EBAC orphanage and is on the committee for the IDADEE project as an advisor.
 As an orphan himself, he has a strong desire to give back to other Haitian orphans.
-Together, with his wife, Monica, they have taken in 12 kids.
+Together, with his wife, Monica, they have have made a home for their new family.
 The youngest have tested positive for HIV but are doing well under their care.
 The PKF has been supporting them through the process of building a new home for their children.
 Construction was completed in April and 14 children are being cared for at the New Vision Children's Home.

 PKF Child Sponsorship Program(Mustard Seed): In the three orphanages that the PKF supports, there are close to 140 children who are relying on us for support.
 To help with this need, we have started a small child sponsorship program.
 If you would like to help support one of these children, go to www.pkfchildsponsorship.com or click here.